npmcdn-to-unpkg-bot/standout-2/_speakers/michael-grecco.md

 city: Los Angeles
 headshot: "/img/michael-grecco.jpg"
 featured-image: "/img/Copy-of-XFiles.jpg"
-bio: I go out every day with the intention of breaking visual rules and creating evocative, cinematic images that inspire. – Michael Grecco, Michael Grecco is an award winning and internationally renowned photographer of celebrity portraits, advertising and editorial commissions, private collections, and fine art.
+bio: "I go out every day with the intention of breaking visual rules and creating evocative, cinematic images that inspire. – Michael Grecco, Michael Grecco is an award winning and internationally renowned photographer of celebrity portraits, advertising and editorial commissions, private collections, and fine art.
 One of the most respected